ACINQ/eclair-mobile/README.md

 1. Make sure you have funds (swipe to the left from the home screen to display your address and receive funds).

-   On testnet, you can get bitcoins from [this faucet](https://testnet.manu.backend.hamburg/faucet).

 2. Swipe to the right from the home screen, and click on the green `+` button.

 3. You can now choose to scan/paste the adress of a Lightning Node.

    Alternatively, choose `Autoconnect` to initiate a connection with one of our nodes.

 4. Enter the capacity of the channel and click `Open`.

    A transaction will be sent to fund the channel.
 You can find it in the transactions list as an outbound Bitcoin transaction, with an amount corresponding to the channel's desired capacity.